gerirgaudi/naplug/README.md

     AlwaysOkPlugin.new.exec!

 In the above example, a new class is defined (the class name is arbitrary), and within this class, a plugin is created, which performs some work to set the status and output of the plugin.
 Once the class is defined, a new instance of the plugin is created and executed.
-The `exec!` method runs the plugin, evaluates status, formats and produces correctly formatted output, and exits with the appropriate exit code:
+The `exec!` method runs the plugin, evaluates status, produces correctly formatted output, and exits with the appropriate exit code:

     naplug@plugin:~: alwaysok
     OK: Optimism level: 100%